Communication & Multimedia Design course summary

 Exploring disciplines

 Your first year begins broadly and the emphasis is on discovering your talents and interests.
 In this programme, you discover a lot by yourself and consult with lecturers about what you want to learn.
-You work on challenges and real-life assignments, and get straight down to work with your project group, exploring different creative disciplines of multimedia communication, learning from others and working with a film studio, game studio, print agency and digital agency for web & app design and programming.
+You work on challenges and real-life assignments, and get straight down to work with your project group, exploring different creative design disciplines, learning from others and working with a film studio, game studio, print agency or digital agency for web & app design and programming.

 Design challenges